kimhc6028/relational-networks/README.md

 ## Sort-of-CLEVR

-Sort-of-CLEVR is simplified version of [CLEVR](http://cs.stanford.edu/people/jcjohns/clevr/), of which is composed of 10000 images and 20 questions (10 relational questions and 10 non-relational questions) per each image.
+Sort-of-CLEVR is simplified version of [CLEVR](http://cs.stanford.edu/people/jcjohns/clevr/).This is composed of 10000 images and 20 questions (10 relational questions and 10 non-relational questions) per each image.
 6 colors (red, green, blue, orange, gray, yellow) are assigned to randomly chosen shape (square or circle), and placed in a image.

 Non-relational questions are composed of 3 subtypes: